 The Company provides an allowance for doubtful accounts equal to the estimated uncollectible amounts.
 The Company's estimate is based on historical collection experience and a review of the current status of trade accounts receivable.
 It is reasonably possible that the Company's estimate of the allowance for doubtful accounts will change.
-There was \$293 and \$0 allowance for doubtful accounts at March 31, 2016 and December 31, 2015, respectively.
+There was no allowance for doubtful accounts at September 30, 2016 and December 31, 2015.